dbalague/mathwithsagemath/_posts/2020-08-12-configure-sage-vscode.markdown

 If you do not have SageMath or you do not have Visual Studio Code, please visit the "[Getting the Software](/mathwithsagemath/gettingsoftware)" page and you will find links to download them.

-Once you have SageMath and VSCode installed, click on the configuration button on the left pane, then extensions, and if it is not installed, install the [Microsoft Python extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python).
+Once you have SageMath and VSCode installed, click on the configuration button on the left pane, then extensions, and if they are not installed, install the [Microsoft Python extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python), and the [Microsoft Jupyter extension](https://marketplace.visualstudio.com/items?itemName=ms-toolsai.jupyter).

-**NOTE.** The extension warns you that the system version of Python is not supported.
+**NOTE.** The Python extension warns you that the system version of Python is not supported.
 If you installed a different Python distribution (Conda, for example), there should be no problem.
 However, this will not be an issue since we are going to use the Python version that comes with SageMath.

 ## Make SageMath visible (and usable) ##